How to apply

-In addition, if you wish to be considered for a University studentship, you should provide a non-technical summary of your proposed research.
+In addition, if you wish to be considered for a Bayes Doctoral Training Fellowships, you should provide a non-technical summary of your proposed research.
 This summary should be no more than 400 words.

-You will need to provide names and e-mails of two referees who know your work well and can comment on your aptitude for critical thinking and original research within a well-defined framework.
-We will contact the referees once you have submitted you application.
+You will need to provide names and emails of two referees who know your work well and can comment on your aptitude for critical thinking and original research within a well-defined framework.
+We will contact the referees once you have submitted your application.

 English language requirements

 For students whose first language is not English, the following qualifications will normally meet the English language requirement for entry to a postgraduate course of study and to apply for a Student Route visa:

 - A first degree from a UK university or from the CNAA

 - A first degree from an overseas institution recognised by the institution as providing adequate evidence of proficiency in the English language for example, from institutions in Australia, Canada or the USA

 - GCE O-level/GCSE English language or English literature, grade C minimum